mai-amber/Dog-Breed-Classifier/README.md

 The repository includes:

 1. A Jupyter notebook of the project code
-2. The dog dataset
+2. An HTML file of the project code
-3. The human dataset
+3. This README file

 The second requirement of the project is a blog post, this is the link: